Heavy police presence expected across Quebec as 8 p.m. curfew starts tonight

 A curfew set to take effect across Quebec on Saturday is necessary to prevent the health care system from reaching a tipping point that could leave the most seriously ill COVID-19 patients without necessary care, the province’s premier warned as he called for compliance with the new measure.

-François Legault issued a social media post exhorting the province’s residents to respect the new rules, which could see most residents facing police questions or stiff fines if they’re out on the streets between 8 p.m. and 5 a.m.
+François Legault issued a Facebook post exhorting the province’s residents to respect the new rules, which could see most residents facing police questions or stiff fines if they’re out on the streets between 8 p.m. and 5 a.m.

 Legault said the curfew was needed to prevent gatherings that have fueled the spread of the virus.